LitschiW/timetracker/README.md

 - "Reset" button stops the current session
 - The application automatically saves state on pause or reset
 - Weekly statistics are automatically tracked and displayed

+## Contributing

+This project was primarily "vibe coded" - built with a focus on getting things working and iterating quickly.
+While this approach helped us move fast and ship features, there's always room for improvement!
+We welcome pull requests to:

+- Clean up and refactor the code
+- Add new features
+- Improve documentation
+- Fix bugs
+- Enhance the UI/UX

+Check out our [Contributing Guide](.github/CONTRIBUTING.md) to get started!